 For example, Christ Church is great for a lot of action and nightlife, whereas St. Joseph is a better option for those seeking a more low key, quiet way of life.

-Your best bet is to then go through a local real estate agent to help you to find exactly what you’re looking for in your new home in Barbados.
+Your best bet is to then go through a local real estate agent to help you to find what you’re looking for in your new home in Barbados.

-Or, simply take a drive in the countryside and ask the locals firsthand for any rooms or houses which might be available to rent.
+Or, take a drive in the countryside and ask the locals firsthand for any rooms or houses which might be available to rent.

 What Are My Options?